Carmel fire chief: Oil residue likely set massive pile of junk cars on fire

 The crane operator who dropped the oily car on Monday reportedly tried to move the flaming vehicle away from the rest of the pile after it slammed down, but “of course, there’s stuff dripping off it, so [the fire] rapidly spread,” Shaw said.

-Flames quickly raced toward the crane, which sat adaject to the pile, forcing the operator to flee for his safety, Shaw said.
+Flames quickly raced toward the crane, which sat adjacent to the pile, forcing the operator to flee for his safety, Shaw said.
 The fire then consumed the crane.

 To Shaw’s knowledge, that was the only piece of equipment or property destroyed in the fire, which burned from around 11:25 a.m. to 4 p.m., and required the help of 16 local fire departments, the Air National Guard and a Maine Forest Service helicopter to extinguish.
 Fire personnel didn’t leave the site until 8:30 p.m. as they worked to douse hotspots, and some were still present at the site on Tuesday, Shaw said.